ibm-cloud-docs/secure-enterprise/deploy-regions.md

 1. Name your environment `Example Corp infrastructure dev`.
 1. Click **Add** > **Add manually...**
 1. Select **Authentication** for the category.
 1. Specify the authentication method that you set up in the [before you begin](#regions-prereqs) steps.
-You can use an API key that is stored in {{site.data.keyword.secrets-manager_short}} or a trusted profile.
+You can use an API key or a trusted profile.
 1. Depending on which method you choose, either select the secret that contains your API key or provide the trusted profile ID.
 1. Click **Add** to add the authentication method to the environment.
 1. Click **Save** to save the environment.